gabrieldeazeredo/gabrieldeazeredo/README.md

 My research primarily centers on the propagation of particles through the Universe.
 I have interest in multi-messenger astrophysics: ultra-high energy cosmic rays, gamma rays and neutrinos.

-- 🔭 **Current project:** UHECR propagation with potential dark sector interaction.
+- 🔭 **Current project:** local radio-galaxies as UHECR source with multi-messenger approach.
-- 🪐 **Past project:** extragalactic ultra-high energy proton propagation.
+- 🪐 **Past project:** proton propagation considering continuos energy losses.
-- 🚀 **Others Topics of Interest:** particle acceleration mechanisms in astrophysics, indirect search for dark matter and cosmic rays sources.

 ### 💻 Programming